sikaeducation/curriculum/courses/501/standards/write-resumes-cover-letters/topics/cover-letter-intro/README.md

 >MediumCo team,

-Do not use "To whom it may concern."
-It's dated and trite.
+Do not use "To whom it may concern" because it's dated and trite.

 ### Opening